bibanon/tubeup/README.md

 - mrpapersonic for adding logic to check if an item already exists in the Internet Archive and skips if already exists
 - [Jake Johnson](https://github.com/jjjake) of the Internet Archive for adding variable collections ability as a flag, switching Tubeup from a script to PyPi repository, ISO-compliant item dates, fixing what others couldn't, and many improvements.
 - [Refeed](https://github.com/refeed) for re-basing the code to OOP, turning Tubeup itself into a library. and adding download and upload bar graphs, and squashing bugs.
+- [johtso](https://github.com/johtso) for adding support for comments, even tough it removed later and split off.

 ## Video comments
 Retrieving video comments is out of scope of tubeup, however it once was supported.
 We strongly reccomend to use other tools to archive them.
 Please note that versions including the command will indefinitely not ever get any further updates, and may break in the future without notice.